Jasonlhy/todo-api/README.md

 - JasonTodoApi: The REST API end point for accepting the request, after accepting the HTTP request, it uses the library from JasonTodoCore and JasonTodoInfrastructure to handle the logic then response to user

 ### Design

-- Main logic is handled in the service layer
+- Main logic is mainly handled in the service layer
 - I added some length constraint on the data
-- API -> Validation -> Service Layer
 - Infrastructure layer is for external resource such as database

+Workflow:

+1. Receive API
+2. RequestValidation (No db logic involved, purely computation)
+3. EntityValidation (More rule, some rule may be related to data size constraint)
+4. Service (do the actual work)

 ## Unit Testing